Зовнішній отит (гострий)

 Prevention of Acute External Otitis

-External otitis often can be prevented by applying a few drops of a 1:1 mixture of rubbing alcohol and white vinegar (as long as the eardrum is intact) immediately after swimming.
+External otitis often can be prevented by applying a few drops of a 1:1 mixture of rubbing alcohol and white vinegar or acetic acid drops (as long as the eardrum is intact) immediately after swimming.
 The alcohol helps remove (evaporate) water, and the vinegar alters the pH of the canal.
 Use of cotton swabs or other implements in the canal should be strongly discouraged.

 Ключові моменти

-• Acute external otitis is usually bacterial (pseudomonal); fungal causes are less likely and cause more itching and less pain.
+• Acute external otitis is usually bacterial (pseudomonal); fungal infections are less common and cause more itching and less pain.

-• Severe pain with pulling on the pinna suggests acute external otitis.
+• Severe pain when the pinna is pulled suggests acute external otitis.

 • Under close and direct visualization, gently remove infected debris from the canal with suction or dry cotton swabs.